usnistgov/NISTPFAS/suspectlist/ReadMe.md

 | INSPECTEDBY | The initials of the user that manually evaluated the structure and the associated data, NA indicates that the structure has not been manually evaluated |

 ## Format of input file

-Input files must be Microsoft Excel (*.xlsx) format with the minimum headers in the first row (case sensitive): NAME, INCHI, SOURCE, SOURCE_TYPE
+Input files must be Microsoft Excel (.xlsx) format with the minimum headers in the first row (case sensitive): NAME, INCHI, SOURCE, SOURCE_TYPE

+A blank input form is available as [pfas_inputform.xlsx](pfas_inputform.xlsx), additional columns can be added if needed.
+Examples of complete input forms are in the [example](example) directory.

 These headers are defined as:

 _NAME_ - Name of the compound